Texas energy board members resign over state’s bungled snowstorm response

 “It needed to be addressed immediately,” Magness told the Texas Tribune.
 “It was seconds and minutes [from possible failure] given the amount of generation that was coming off the system.”

 With investigations ongoing, it’s unclear at this point whether the outages were caused specifically by some decision on the part of the board.
-The board does not engage in the day-to-day operations of ERCOT, but has tremendous responsibility over its broader administration.
-The board selects the organization’s president, oversees its operations, and holds approval power over its budget.
+The board does not engage in the day-to-day operations of ERCOT but has tremendous responsibility over its broader administration.
+The board selects the organization’s president, oversees its operations and holds approval power over its budget.

 In their resignation letter, the board members said it’s not too late for Texas to “lead the nation” in infrastructure investment and emergency preparedness.